-To help us mark University Mental Health Day on the 4th March 2021, Saoirse Brennan, an RGU: Nightline Coordinator writes about student mental health, the importance of seeking help and the motto of the RGU: Nightline service.
+To help us mark University Mental Health Day, Saoirse Brennan, an RGU: Nightline Coordinator writes about student mental health, the importance of seeking help and the motto of the RGU: Nightline service.

 One in four students suffer from mental health problems.
 Over the recent years, attitudes surrounding mental health have begun to change within society.
 People are beginning to speak more openly about mental health on a wider scale.
 However, there is still a long way to go to create an environment in which people feel comfortable speaking up and reaching out for support when they need it.